Sun Protection for Outdoor Workers

 - If possible, plan outdoor work in sunny weather to limit duration and intensity of employee exposure to direct sunlight (1100 to 1500 sun rays are most intense)

-- Limit duration of exposure if possible when UV index is high (3 or above)
+- Limit duration of exposure if possible when UV index is high (3 or above), do indoor work if possible

 - Give information to employees about dangers of sun exposure